QuickBooks Blog

 • Make payment schedules and other financial information easy to access.

-Planning before their arrival will help you transform the onboarding process into a smooth process for you and your new hire.
+Planning ahead of time will help you establish a smooth onboarding process for you and your new hire.

 • Get their banking information to set up direct deposit.